jonathanmorgan/context_text/README.md

     sudo apt-get install libxml2 libxml2-dev libxslt1-dev

-If you want to use a YAML API, you'll also need to install libyaml and libyaml-dev:
+If you want to use a YAML API, you'll also need to install libyaml and libyaml-dev.
+The easiest way to do this is to just install libyaml-dev, and let it pull in dependencies:

-    sudo apt-get install libyaml libyaml-dev
+    sudo apt-get install libyaml-dev

 ## virtualenv and virtualenvwrapper